BadrChoubai/Services/Shifts/README.md

 dotnet ef database update
 ```

 Initially there will be no data in the database so we'll want to seed it.

-Running `dotnet run` for the first time with the argument `seed` will run a utility script
+The `Program.cs` will look for an argument `seed`, and run a function if it's passed that adds a single entry to our
-called by `Program.cs`.
+database for demo purposes.

 ```sh
 dotnet run [seed]